 Thanks to the constraint $\sum_{g \in G} \alpha_g = 1$, $ \tilde{\cP} $ is indeed a Markov transition kernel.
-However, the colored walk can now make steps that would not have been possible in the initial construction.
+However, the coloured walk can now make steps that would not have been possible in the naive approach.
 For instance, it can go from $(e,1)$ to some $(g,u)$ and then come back to $(e,1)$, even if $p_{e} = 0$ for the initial walk.
-Therefore, the stopping times cannot be taken directly as the return times at color $1$.
+Therefore, the stopping times cannot be taken directly as the return times at colour $1$.
 Instead define, if $Y_n = (g_n,u_n)$ has transition kernel $\tcP$,

 Theorem \ref{thm:linearization_nonrev} in the reversible case is now contained in the following lemma.

 \begin{lem} Suppose $X_{n}$ is a finitely supported random walk on $G$ defined by a probability vector $p$ and started at $e$.
 Setting for each $g \in K$